nim-lang/Nim/doc/manual.rst

 multiple routines match equally well, the ambiguity is reported during semantic analysis.

+Every arg in args needs to match.
+There are multiple different categories how an argument can match.
+Let ``f`` be the formal parameter's type and ``a`` the type of the argument.

 1. Exact match: ``a`` and ``f`` are of the same type.
 2. Literal match: ``a`` is an integer literal of value ``v`` and ``f`` is a signed or unsigned integer type and ``v`` is in ``f``'s